May 6 – 18, 2020

-This course will explore sites that were integral to the history and culture of the Roman Catholic Church in Italy.
-It has been designed to offer participants the opportunity to explore and appreciate the legends, sites, monuments, and landscape that have led to Rome’s designation as the Eternal City.
-Day trips are planned around stays in Rome, Sperlonga, Tivoli, and Assisi to engage with sites associated with some of the Catholic Church’s most important saints.
+This course will explore sites integral to the history and culture of the Roman Catholic Church in Scotland.
+It has been designed to offer participants the opportunity to explore and appreciate the history, art, monuments, people, and landscape central to the Catholic story in Scotland.
+Day trips are planned around stays in Glasgow, Edinburgh, Inverness, and elsewhere in the Scottish Highlands and Islands.
+The itinerary is structured by ease of travel and accommodation and is subject to change due to weather, site hours, or other factors.

-$2,000.00 (subject to change) includes accommodation, transportation within Italy, as well as some meals, museum and site entrance fees.
+$2,000.00 (subject to change) includes accommodation, transportation within Scotland, museum and site entrance fees as well as some meals.
 Airfare, health and trip cancellation insurance, as well as University of Manitoba tuition are not included.

-Students are responsible for arranging travel to and from Rome and must be in Rome to begin classes on the morning of May 11, 2019 and remain until the completion of the final class on May 23, 2019.
+Students are responsible for arranging travel to and from Scotland and must be in Glasgow to begin classes on the afternoon of May 6, 2020 and remain until the completion of the final class on May 17, 2020.

 How to Apply:

-All participants applying for the travel study course must meet with and have the approval of the instructor, Dr. Meredith Bacola by February 28, 2019.
-Dr. Bacola can be reached at email@example.com.
+All participants applying for the travel study course must meet with and have the approval of the instructor, Dr. Daniel MacLeod by January 31, 2020.
+Dr. MacLeod can be reached at email@example.com

 Participants must attend the scheduled pre-trip classes.
 Students are required to register in 6 credit hours.
 Check course details online in Aurora.